Phillips Lab Team

 Kelly Larkin-Kaiser, PhD

-Dr. Kelly Larkin-Kaiser is currently a Research Scientist and the RESTORE Network Research Manager.
-She is an Adjunct Assistant Research Professor in the Department of Clinical Neurosciences at the University of Calgary.
+Dr. Kelly Larkin-Kaiser is currently an Assistant Research Professor in the Department of Clinical Neurosciences and the Associate Director of the RESTORE Network at the University of Calgary.
 Dr. Larkin-Kaiser holds a PhD from the University of Florida in Applied Physiology and Kinesiology and completed her Postdoctoral training at the University of Calgary in the Faculty of Kinesiology.
 Her training focused on investigating the functional and phenotypic neuromuscular adaptations that occur in response to injury, aging, and disease in both pre-clinical and clinical models.
 Dr. Larkin-Kaiser continues to be passionate about research endeavors centred around studying and implementing novel neurorehabilitation technology that ultimately improves patient care.

 Marcus Tso, MSc